 The Dorrance: Located in the heart of downtown in a former Federal Reserve bank building at 60 Dorrance St., The Dorrance is an elegant restaurant featuring a European-influenced menu and craft cocktails.
 It has ornate ceilings and classic design.
 The restaurant has been recognized as one of the Top 100 Restaurants in the United States by Opinionated About Dining, Top Bar/Cocktail List two consecutive years by Rhode Island Monthly, Bon Appétit’s Top 50 New Restaurants, and a James Beard Foundation Semi-Finalist for Best New Restaurant in the country.

-North: Located in the hip Dean Hotel in downtown Providence, this is a modern Asian hot spot by James Mark, a David Chang protégé.
-It is very popular and they don’t take reservations, so I recommend going early.
-Mark opened the Japanese-inspired Big King in June, 2018 in the West Side of Providence.
+James Mark, a David Chang protégé, opened the Japanese-inspired Big King in June, 2018 in the West Side of Providence.
 The neighborhood is home to a mix of residences, youth arts organizations and some of the city’s best brunch spots.
-North previously occupied the space that Big King now does.
+North (now closed) previously occupied the space that Big King now does.
 231 Carpenter.

 PV Donuts: After reading about PV Donuts in several articles, I had to try it on the way back from Newport.
 So glad I did.
 It is known for coffee and gourmet donuts!
 It is located at 79 Ives St. in the Fox Point neighborhood on the city’s east side.